wp-plugins/newspress/readme.txt

 * Sends POST requests with story content

 == Upgrade Notice ==
+= 0.7.1 =
+0.7.1 supports tags and categories and sends the post's language

 = 0.6 =
 0.6 supports sending posts to Newstex to have your stories published to Newstex's audience